 The PSP has established a Quality Assurance Policy which ensures that the PSP is monitored and evaluated on a systematic basis.
-Stakeholders are aware of this policy and contribute to the implementation of strategic goals and processes.
+Stakeholders are aware of this policy and contribute significantly to the implementation of strategic goals and processes.
 The process provides specific directions for improvement, which is considered necessary for further action.
-Areas for further improvement include the formulation of more ambitious strategic targets and the provision of greater and more easily accessible information on the PSP in both Greek and English.
+Areas for improvement include the formulation of more ambitious strategic targets and the provision of greater information on Quality Aims.

 Principle 1: Quality assurance policy and quality goal setting for the postgraduate study programmes of the institution and the academic unit

-Fully compliant X
+Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant

-As mentioned above, the EEAP recommends formulation of more ambitious strategic targets (especially in relation to research output) and the provision of greater and more easily accessible information on the PSP in both Greek and English.
+- The EEAP recommends the formulation of more ambitious strategic targets (especially in relation to gender issues and participation in international conferences) - The provision of greater information on Quality Aims on the PSP website is also recommended.